yoichimichael/mod-3-calorie-counter-js-practice-nyc-web-033020/readme.md

 * A user can delete a calorie intake entry by clicking the respective trash icon.
 You decide between optimistic or pessistic rendering.
 * When clicking the pencil icon, a modal will appear.
   * This modal should contain a form pre-populated with the information from the respective calorie-entry.
-  * clicking anywhere outside the model will cause the modal to disappear.
+  * clicking anywhere outside the modal will cause the modal to disappear.
   * clicking the 'Save Changes' button in the modal form will update that entry on the front-end as well as the backend, we would like this to happen pessimistically.
   * This feature is complicated, we think you should work on it last.